-- Browse Opens a directory on the local hard drive for specifying the path of file required for uploading. - Upload Starts the upload procedure.
+- Browse Opens a directory on the local hard drive for specifying the path of the file to upload. - Upload Starts the upload procedure.

 Status Information

 The Information pages display details on the current configuration and status of the wireless AP/Router, including associated wireless stations and event log messages.